 Don’t throw away your cardboard – before you recycle it, play-cycle.
 Here are 50 things your kids will *love* to do with your excess boxes.
 Card Board Toys Paper puss-n-boots.
 Bring life to your carboad boxes by cutting them into story book characters.
-Make a no-water-needed aquarium – the fish are cardboard.
-FInger puppets are so fun, and easy to create.
-There are no instructions from this post from Cargo Collective, but the concepts are terrific – LOTS of cardboard animal face ideas you can wear!
-Create an animal “drop box” – if your kids are like mine they will love dropping animals (or cars) through the slots. via Meri Cherry.
 Turn Cardboard Boxes and Paper Towel Rolls into Toys.
 18 Amazing DIY Kids' Toys You Can Make With a Cardboard Box.
 From: La Factoría Plástica What You Need: Box from Ikea Forsa lamp or similar fold-open box with a flip lid, scrap cardboard, X-acto knife, scissors, ruler, hot glue gun, black marker, adhesive velcro and ribbon or felt.

 When you mix forts, cardboard, and capture the flag, you're sure to get something great!
 Whether you're a full-on LARPer or allergic to the idea of going to a Medieval Times restaurant, you'll still enjoy this a bunch.
-Time to lay siege to your recycling bins, and get ready to add some glory to your weekend.
 What's In A Box?
 Behold the humble cardboard box - our house is full of these, and today I am taking a break from sewing to extol its virtues as a craft medium.

 Emily loves playing post office.
+After a trip to the Children's Museum a couple of years ago, she wanted to recreate the experience of sorting and delivering letters.
 The BEST Toy Car Play Ideas.
 Giant Cardboard Dinosaur Puzzle.
 Shop Best Sellers at Maker Shed → Kits, Books, More!